mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 A member of the stake presidency or bishopric calls a military service instructor to provide the orientation.
 Preferably this instructor has had recent military experience.
 If a qualified instructor is not available, the stake president or bishop contacts the Military Relations and Chaplain Services Division for guidance.

-For more information, see [Military Service Orientation](https://www.churchofjesuschrist.org/military/pre-military-service-church-orientation) on ChurchofJesusChrist.org.
+For more information, see the “Military Service Orientation” section in the [Church’s Military Members page](https://www.churchofjesuschrist.org/ callings/military-and-chaplain/military).

 38.9.4